GSA MAS Support

 $1,500

-Commercial Sales Practices (CSP) Support Guidance + drafting support for CSP disclosures and narrative.
+Commercial Sales Practices (CSP) Support Guidance and drafting support for CSP disclosures and narrative.

 $1,500

-Terms & Conditions Build (MAS Offer Support) Drafting support for offer terms alignment where applicable.
+Terms and Conditions Build (MAS Offer Support) Drafting support for offer terms alignment where applicable.

 $1,750

-ORI / eOffer Credentialing Support Help navigating access prerequisites that block submission.
+ORI / eOffer Credentialing Support Help navigating access prerequisites that can block submission.

 $500